inferadb/control/docs/overview.md

 ### VaultRefreshToken

 Represents a refresh token for vault-scoped JWTs.
-Enables long-running operations and background jobs to refresh their Server API access tokens without re-authenticating.
+Enables long-running operations and background jobs to refresh their Engine API access tokens without re-authenticating.
 Not exposed via REST API (internal use only).

 **Data**: